MerlotQ/camport_linux_abolished/README.md

 ## Compiling the Code ##

-First install the opencv2.4 releated package and the libusb (apt-get install libusb),
+First install the opencv2.4.8 releated package and the libusb packages,

-second, copy the libcamm.so to /usr/lib directory, and excute ldconfig to creates the necessary links and cache to the shared library.
+second, copy the libcamm.so for target platform to /usr/lib directory, and excute ldconfig to creates the necessary links and cache to the shared library.

 run the make command to start compiling,